Integrative Health and Wellness

 IHW 795.
 Directed Independent Study.
 1-6 credits.

 Students participate in independent scholarly projects under the supervision of a faculty member.
-P: Department consent.
+P: Department Consent.

 IHW 798.
 Practicum in Health and Wellness Coaching.
 3 credits.